What is it?

 - Emotional Imbalance: Irritability/ Weepiness / Anxiety

 The occiput & atlas are adjusted back into proper alignment using an Activator instrument.
 It is very important not to overstimulate this sensitive area so the Activator is used on the lowest setting through the doctor’s finger.
 3-4 treatments are needed to fully clear the LOA Complex: adjustments must be made in the supine (face-up), sitting, & standing positions as well as, sometimes, the prone (face-down) position.
-The treatment is extremely gentle & quick but its significance must not be underestimated as the effects are usually dramatic.
+The treatment is extremely gentle & quick but its significance must not be underestimated, since the effects are usually dramatic.